 Finally, the Indian Ocean’s zonally-averaged salinity trends from 2005 to 2021 primarily involve the subsurface.
-The only region that experiences a freshening trend is between 200 and 900 m, centered at 18°S and 350 m.
+The only region that experienced a freshening trend is between 200 and 900 m, centered at 18°S and 350 m.
 Salinification trends dominate much of the subsurface centered at ~65°S, 40°S, and 22°N, with the latter exhibiting trends greater than 0.10 decade-1 at 200 m (Fig. 3.10c).

 e.
 Global ocean heat, freshwater, and momentum fluxes—L. Yu, P. W. Stackhouse, J. Garg, C. Wen, and R. A. Weller

-The ocean and the atmosphere communicate via interfacial exchanges of heat, freshwater, and momentum.
+The ocean and the atmosphere communicate physically via interfacial exchanges of heat, freshwater, and momentum.
 Most of the shortwave radiation (SW) absorbed by the ocean’s surface is returned to the atmosphere by three processes: longwave radiation (LW), turbulent heat loss by evaporation (latent heat flux, or LH) and by conduction (sensible heat flux, or SH).
 The residual heat is stored in the warming ocean and transported by the ocean’s circulation, forced primarily by the momentum transferred to the ocean by wind stress.
 Evaporation connects heat and moisture transfers; and the latter, together with precipitation and continental run-off, determines the local surface freshwater flux.
 Identifying changes in air-sea fluxes is essential to deciphering observed changes in ocean circulation and its transport of heat and salt from the tropics to the poles.

-Air-sea heat flux, freshwater flux, and wind stress in 2021 and their relationships with ocean surface variables are examined here.
-Anomalies for 2021 are relative to a 2001–15 climatology.
+Here we examine air-sea heat fluxes, freshwater fluxes, and wind stress in 2021 and their relationships with ocean surface variables.
+Anomalies for 2021 are relative to a 2001–2015 climatology.
 The net surface heat flux, Qnet, is the sum of four terms: SW + LW + LH + SH.
-The net surface freshwater flux into the ocean (neglecting riverine and glacial fluxes from land) is simply Precipitation (P) minus Evaporation (E), or the P–E flux.
+The net surface freshwater flux into the ocean (neglecting riverine and glacial fluxes from land) is Precipitation (P) minus Evaporation (E), or the P–E flux.
 Wind stress is computed from satellite wind retrievals using the bulk parameterization COARE version 3.5 (Fairall et al. 2003).
 The production of the global maps of Qnet, P–E, and wind stress (Figs. 3.11-3.13) and the long-term perspective of the change of the forcing functions (Fig. 3.14) is made possible by integrating multi-group efforts.
 Ocean-surface LH, SH, E and wind stress values are from the Objectively Analyzed air-sea Fluxes (OAFlux) project (Yu and Weller 2007).
 Surface SW and LW radiative fluxes are from the Clouds and the Earth’s Radiant Energy Systems (CERES) Fast Longwave And Shortwave Radiative Fluxes (FLASHFlux) version 4A product (Stackhouse et al. 2006).
 Global P is derived from the Global Precipitation Climatology Project (GPCP) version 2.3 products (Adler et al. 2018).
 The CERES Energy Balanced and Filled (EBAF) surface SW and LW version 4.1 products (Loeb et al. 2018; Kato et al. 2018) are used in the time series analysis.

 1) Surface heat fluxes